As each year closes, knowing how to prepare your Oak Framed Building for winter is crucial.

 3. Clearing Guttering

-During the summer plants can grow in guttering, obscured from view and in the autumn, leaves can accumulate, blocking the flow of water.
-Left unchecked this can cause overflows during heavy rainfall or when snow thaws, leading to blackening and encouraging mould.
+Obscured from view and in the autumn, leaves can accumulate, blocking the flow of water.
+Left unchecked this can cause overflows during heavy rainfall or when snow thaws.
+Thus leading to blackening and encouraging mould.

 4. Clearing Debris from Floors